jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-7b.md

 However, these secrets of trade can seldom be long kept.

-22 Secrets in manufactures can be kept longer than secrets in trade.
+{{< s v="22" >}} Secrets in manufactures can be kept longer than secrets in trade.

 A dyer who can reduce his costs to half can enjoy the cost-savings which is normally treated as extraordinary profits.

-23 Both kinds of secrets may last for many years.
+{{< s v="23" >}}  Both kinds of secrets may last for many years.

-24 Some natural productions might need a very specific type of soil and location that all the land would not be enough to supply the effective demand.
+{{< s v="24" >}}  Some natural productions might need a very specific type of soil and location that all the land would not be enough to supply the effective demand.

 This causes its price and its rent component to stay high for centuries.
 Such high rent bears no regular proportion to the rent of other equally fertile land nearby.

 But the wages of the labour and profits of the stock employed in bringing them to market are usually proportional to wages and profits nearby.
 An example is the French vineyards.

-25 Such enhancements are the effect of natural causes and may continue forever.
+{{< s v="25" >}} Such enhancements are the effect of natural causes and may continue forever.

 ## Monopolies Increase Prices

-26 A monopoly granted to an individual or trading company has the same effect as a secret in trade or manufactures.
+{{< s v="26" >}} A monopoly granted to an individual or trading company has the same effect as a secret in trade or manufactures.

 The monopolists keep the market constantly under-stocked to unnaturally raise the market prices of their commodities.

-27 The price of monopoly is the highest, while the natural price, or the price of free competition, is the lowest which can be taken in the long term.
+{{< s v="27" >}}  The price of monopoly is the highest, while the natural price, or the price of free competition, is the lowest which can be taken in the long term.

 The monopoly price is the highest which can be squeezed out of the buyers.
 The natural price is the lowest which the sellers can commonly afford to continue their business.